farirpgs/fari-games/public/documents/fari-games/charge-srd.md

 The number of dice to roll depends on the `action` the character is doing.
 The list of possible action can be found in the character creation section.

-The action roll acts as double duty.
-Which means that it resolves what the PC is doing, as well as the NPC.
+In this game, NPCs don't roll for their actions.
+Instead, an action roll does double-duty: **it resolves the action of the PC as well as any NPCs that are involved**.
+The action roll tells us the results, and the consequences of an action at the same time.

-Here's what happens when a player makes an action roll:
+To make an action goal, we go through the following steps:

 #### 1. Player Sets Their Goal